-Without any official permission, the castellan of Śrem, Karol Koszutski, started to build houses in 1773, offering accommodation to the subjects from his estates and to other settlers brought by him next year.
+Without any official permission to found a town, the castellan of Śrem, Karol Koszutski, started to build houses in 1773, offering accommodation to the subjects from his estates and to other settlers brought by him next year.

-Piaseczna Góra, which met with the protest of the owner of Gostyń, Mycielski, who argued that Koszutski acted against law when founding a new town: “Should any new towns founded in the vicinity of the ancient ones be detrimental to the existence of the latter, we demand that they be founded no closer than two miles from the existent ones or in one-mile distance if the towns are divided by a river”.
+On 15 January 1775, king Stanisław August Poniatowski granted a location privilege for Piaseczna Góra, which met with the protest of the owner of Gostyń, Mycielski, who argued that Koszutski acted against law when founding the new town: “Should founding of any new towns in the vicinity of the ancient ones be detrimental to the existence of the latter, we demand that they be founded no closer than two miles from the existent ones or in one-mile distance if the towns are divided by a river”.
 The magistrates' court in Poznań ruled out in Mycielski's favour, yet the owner of Piaseczna Góra lodged an appeal to the court in Warsaw.
-As he was in marhal's Ignacy Twardowski and chancellor's Andrzej Stanisław Młodziejowski favour, the owner of Gostyń was forced to withdraw the complaint.
+As he was in marshal's Ignacy Twardowski and chancellor's Andrzej Stanisław Młodziejowski favour, the owner of Gostyń was forced to withdraw the complaint.
 The main cause of Mycielski's protest, and concern as well, was the permission for Germans and Jews to settle down in Piaski.

 The Administrator has made all possible efforts to present the content accuratly and up-to-date in a way that does not infringe upon the rights of third parties, including copyrights, but cannot guarantee it.
 Therefore erroneous information on the website may not be the basis for claims.
 If you have any questions, please contact us at the following e-mail address: firstname.lastname@example.org